Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 When it comes to your bridal party's flowers, inform every person who is supposed to receive a flower that they'll be getting one and should expect one.
 This includes your attendants, parents, officiant, and anyone else significant to your day.

 If you don't want your attendants to hold flowers, you don't have to.
 You may want to give them another object instead.

 Can there be too many flowers?
 Yes.
 If you're going beyond your budget, then that is too many flowers.
 If it will take several hours to set up flowers for the whole wedding, you might be overdoing it.

 When it comes to putting together your flowers, I strongly recommend having a theme.
 You want to use similar colors and flower types.
 If everything is too random, it won't come off cohesive.
 Consider the season and the colors that go with it.

 Don't be too fixated on one detail or the other.
 Be mutable and open-minded; this will help you to come up with the best flowers possible with your florist.
 Your florist should act as a consultant to help guide you onto the right path.
 Be open to flexibility.

+Remember to consult with a florist at the right point in the wedding planning process.
 While searching for a florist, you should look for one that naturally has the kind of aesthetic you desire for the wedding.
 Compare different florists in your area to see what really connects with you.
-You can't make a fish fly and you can't make a lion pretend to be a sheep: know your florist's limitations.
+You can't make a fish fly, and you can't make a lion pretend to be a sheep: know your florist's limitations.

 © 2021 Andrea Lawrence